-If you notice a greenish film growth in your swimming pool floors or walls, or suspended in the tinged water, you might be facing one of the thousand species of algae – a plant that is a major concern for pools and spas operators.
+If you notice a greenish film growth in your swimming pool floors or walls, or suspended in the tinged water, you might be facing one of the thousand species of algae – a plant that is a major concern for pools.
 Every day the wind carries millions of algaes spores.
 If the conditions are favorable, they have the ability to reproduce rapidly and turn into green a clear water in less than a day.

 There are 3 different types of algaes: